martinezcoder/kata09/README.md

 **PricingRules** class has been refactored to work as an Array of Rules.
 This has been done following the recommendations of Sandi Metz's book that tells about parts of a bicycle.

+**PriceCalculator** takes care about pricing calculation, applying the rules.
+It priorizates buy-one-get-one-free against discounts.
+That means that it will apply discounts after counting how many should be charged from the cart